 - Psychedelics in Yukon

-Canada is one of the most progressive countries concerning psychedelics, and we believe psychedelics will eventually be decriminalized or even legalized in Prince Edward Island and the rest of the country.
+Canada is one of the most progressive countries concerning psychedelics.
+We believe psychedelics will eventually be decriminalized or even legalized in Prince Edward Island and the rest of the country.

 Canadian citizens are already pushing for decriminalization, so it’s just a matter of time before a solid plan for the country-wide decriminalization or legalization of psychedelics reaches the supreme court of Canada.